jeffshek/jeffshek.github.io/_posts/2016-11-5-Gandi-Heroku-Cloudflare-Setting-Up.md

 ---
 layout: post
-title: Words.
+title: Setting up SSL with Heroku, Gandi and Cloudflare
 ---
 I had a bit of trouble setting up Heroku, Gandi and Cloudflare to play nicely with SSL / DNS Forwarding.
-Hopefully, this comes in handy for someone who ends up struggling with the similar issues.
-This allows for SSL certification without having to deal with DNS Zones (a lot more difficult than it's worth)
+Hopefully, this comes in handy for someone who ends up with similar issues.
+This configuration allows for SSL certification without having to deal with DNS Zones (a lot more trouble than it's worth)

 ### Gandi (Provides an SSL for free)